 In the tranquil Wild Garden, that is laid out around a stream, you can enjoy wild flowers, specimen acers, bamboos and gunneras.

 The more formal gardens surrounding the Hall are a series of individually planted ‘rooms’.

 There are pergolas, statues and rose borders, double herbaceous borders, pools and lily ponds and, on the south front, the formal parterre.
 The gardens run to 13 acres in total.

-A number of distinguished designers have been involved in the development of the gardens : Sir Geoffrey Jellicoe and Dame Sylvia Crowe in the middle of the 19th century and more recently James Alexandra Sinclair, Angela Collins, both locally based in Northamptonshire and Arne Maynard.
+A number of distinguished designers have been involved in the development of the gardens : Sir Geoffrey Jellicoe and Dame Sylvia Crowe in the middle of the 20th century and more recently James Alexander-Sinclair, Angela Collins, both locally based in Northamptonshire, and Arne Maynard.

 Group bookings can be made for visits to both the house and gardens or gardens only by arrangement.
 Group guided house tours or garden tours with the Head Gardener can also be arranged.

 Visitors can enjoy tea/coffee and homemade cakes served in the Tea Room or outside seating area.